znob/dsc-2-13-07-using-an-orm-nyc-career-ds-102218/README.md

 ## Objectives

-You will learn how to:
+You will be able to:

 * Understand and explain the concept of an Object Relational Mapping
 * Identify the steps needed to use sqlalchemy with a database

-### Understanding Object-Relational Mappings
+## Understanding Object-Relational Mappings

 Relational databases excel at storing information in a clean, encapsulated way.
 So do objects in an Object-Oriented language such as python!
 We can easily store the information contained within a row by treating each row as a separate object, with the column values corresponding to attributes for that object.
 All rows in a given table must have the same columns, which is something we can easily reproduce when creating a class in Python.
 The hard part is getting our data from a relational database and storing the data needed in an object to work with it in python.
 Luckily, we have **_Object Relational Mappers_**, or **_ORMs_** to take care of the heavy lifting for us!